PlatinMavi/BackBone/README.md

 # BackBone
-BackBone is a scrapping engine and a method written in python
+BackBone is a scrapping engine and a method written in python.

+# Spine
+Spine is also a scraping meyhod, but more advanced, depending on real chrome instead of browser.